Chimborazo Park, Richmond, VA

 Chimborazo Park

 A major center for military activity during the Civil War, Richmond’s Chimborazo Hospital opened in October 1861 on Chimborazo Hill as one of the largest military hospitals in the Confederacy.
-After the Civil War the hospital buildings were reused to create a Freedmen’s community or torn down for firewood; no structures from this period remain.
+During Reconstruction, the hospital buildings were repurposed as a Freedmen’s community, housing more than 800 people.
+The community hosted a secular school, dedicated to the education of emancipated people.
+In 1874 the city purchased the 35-acre hillside community and in 1880 auctioned its buildings, evicting the hundreds of African American residents to expand the city’s park system.
+As a result, no structures from this period remain.

 A 1909 masonry building on the site that once held the U.S. Weather Bureau has belonged to the National Park Service since 1957.
 Today, it is home to the Richmond Medical Museum, dedicated to the interpretation of the old hospital.
 The park was designated a National Historic Landmark as part of the Oakwood Chimborazo Historic District in 2005.